Clinical Evidence

 2.8x

-SOC had 5 patients withdrawn due to infection, Mirragen had 0 infections.
+SOC had 5 patients withdrawn due to infection, Mirragen had 0 adverse events related to infection of the index ulcer.

 In an RCT, investigators concluded that angiogenesis in the Mirragen-treated group was “probably rapid because wound area reduction on average is high over the first week”.1